openSUSE/news-o-o/_posts/2011-12-04-opensuse-weekly-news-issue-204-is-out.markdown

 openSUSE doesn't really need much of an introduction here.
 There are a few new things with this release, though.
 The first is that GNOME 3 has become an official part of openSUSE; this is not surprising considering that openSUSE and Fedora were the only distributions who provided vanilla live CD previews of GNOME 3 before its official release.
 The second is that the release numbering and schedule have changed.
 Now, there will be releases in November, July, and March, and they will respectively have decimal numbers ".1", ".2", and ".3" before the number before the decimal point gets incremented by one with the next November release.
 This means that there will be no more ".0" or ".4" releases, and that the jump from, for example, version 13.1 to 13.2 will be just as significant as the jump from version 12.3 to 13.1. (...)

-
+â€

+â€œ

         [My Linux Rig: A Review of GNOME 3 and OpenSUSE 12.1](http://www.mylinuxrig.com/post/13403783266/a-review-of-gnome-3-and-opensuse-12-1)

-I was curious to try out OpenSUSE 12.1 not just because the buzz on it is that it™s a great release, but also because it presented a chance to kick the tires on GNOME 3, which I still hadn™t worked with.
+I was curious to try out OpenSUSE 12.1 not just because the buzz on it is that itâ€™s a great release, but also because it presented a chance to kick the tires on GNOME 3, which I still hadnâ€™t worked with.

 I tested it on my ThinkPad T43 (on the actual machine and not in a virtual one) and it installed with no problems.
 Everything worked perfectly out of the box (as a side note, [on a recent edition of the Tux Radar podcast](http://www.tuxradar.com/content/podcast-season-3-episode-22), host Jonathan Roberts credited improvements in the Linux kernel in making non-Ubuntu distributions competitive hardware-wise; where Ubuntu found early success getting hardware to work, now the kernel itself seems to handle a lot of that heavy lifting for distributions).

 OpenSUSE with GNOME 3 looked great.
 Everything worked.
 Everything felt fast, even on an older machine with 2GB RAM. (...)

-
+â€

+â€œ

         [Muktware/Swapnil Bhartiya: OpenSUSE KDE 12.1 Review: I Take My Words Back](http://www.muktware.com/articles/3036)